PlaidCloud/website/content/en/docs/tasks/run-application/run-stateless-application-deployment.md

 ---
 title: Run a Stateless Application Using a Deployment
-min-kubernetes-server-version: v1.9
+min-PlaidCloud-server-version: v1.9
 content_type: tutorial
 weight: 10
 ---

 <!-- overview -->

-This page shows how to run an application using a Kubernetes Deployment object.
+This page shows how to run an application using a PlaidCloud Deployment object.